springernature/vpat/springerlink.md

 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-The flyout "menu" component in the header of the older design has a fixed position which may prevent users browsing with high magnification from being able to access all items in the menu.
+The flyout "menu" component in the header of the older design has a fixed position which may prevent users who browse with high magnification from being able to access all items in the menu.
 </td>
 </tr>
 <tr id="headings-and-labels" valign="top">